waqaskhan137/digital-assistant/memory-bank/progress.md

 - **SOLID principles provide a powerful framework for designing maintainable components**
 - **Interface Segregation leads to more focused, easier to understand component APIs**
 - **Dependency Inversion greatly improves testability through proper abstraction**
+- **SOLID principles provide a strong foundation for designing maintainable software components**
+- **Interface Segregation creates more focused APIs that are easier to use correctly**
+- **Dependency Inversion enables better testing by allowing mock implementations**
+- **Open/Closed Principle encourages extension through abstraction rather than modification**

 ## Performance Metrics
 - Current test coverage is below target of 80%